 Exploration of a recent and still emerging genre of narrative literature.
 Course work ties together various cross-disciplinary approaches in an investigation of several significant modern novels that use both words and images to tell their complex tales.
 Course topics include words and images; perception and interpretation; visual thinking; literary roots of sequential art; underground comix as satire and critique; Krazy Kat and surrealism; time, space, and planes; women and sequential art; culture, power, and pleasure.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.
 As needed.

 Masters of Science Fiction

 Historical survey of science fiction literature, from its modern beginnings to its current status as the literature of change.
 Focus is on hard science fiction and social speculation, rather than fantasy and horror.
 Discussion includes classic short stories, novels, and films that use contemporary science and technology to develop literary themes with scientific rigor.
 3 Credits (3 Lecture) Prerequisite(s): ENL121 or ENL201.
 Spring Only.